 Research conducted in 2014 by BDO Australia found that tip-offs from whistleblowers were more effective in uncovering fraud within a not-for-profit organisation than any other method, including strong internal controls, internal audits and external audits.

 Download our free template Whistleblowing Policy

-Together with our partner Moores, we've done the heavy lifting and created a template policy to help Not-for-Profits implement Whistleblowing policies that comply with overhauled national legislation.
+Together with legal experts Moores, we've done the heavy lifting and created a template policy to help Not-for-Profits implement Whistleblowing policies that comply with overhauled national legislation.